Golden Star Lily Photo by Kathryn Cubert

 Gladys Riley

-Gladys Riley Golden Star Lily Preserve.
-A 185-acre preserve located in Scioto County Ohio.
+Gladys Riley Preserve is a 230-acre preserve located in Scioto County Ohio.
 The Golden Star Lily is an early April wildflower that is endangered in Ohio and extremely rare throughout its limited geographical range.
 Gladys Riley features two trails - one leading through the wildflower-rich floodplain of the Rocky Fork of Scioto Brush Creek, and the other to an oak-hickory hillside forest with trees of impressive girth.

 Hiking: Sunrise to Sunset